ufal/NPFL112/README.md

 # NPFL112
 teaching materials to the NPFL112 course (R for humanities students).
 The materials come as `revealjs` presentations with very extensive speaker's notes.
-To see the notes, press s when viewing them.
+To see the notes, press s when viewing.

 ## Introduction
 https://ufal.github.io/NPFL112/01_Introduction.html